M0D4/In-The-Queue-Please/README.md

 The understanding and prediction of the stochastic behavior of these queues will provide a theoretical insight into the dynamics of these shared resources and how they can be designed to provide better utilization.
 And the modeling and analysis of waiting queues/networks is the main implemented subject in this project.

-We implemented, using Java and JavaFX GUI, an the Deterministic and Stochastic Models:
+We implemented, using Java and JavaFX GUI, the Deterministic and Stochastic Models:

 * Model D/D/1/K-1
 * Model M/M/1